inaos/inac/doc/manual.md

 can be used for such things as connecting to the Internet and downloading email.

 This introduction also explains why we have named our scheduling component Cron.
-Frist of all because its has the same functional goals as cron deamon has for an OS our cron is targeted at server-applications that have to execute general tasks according to a schedule.
-Second reason is because it uses the same syntax as the well know cron deamon to define tasks.
+First of all because its has the same functional goals as cron daemon has for an OS our cron is targeted at server-applications that have to execute general tasks according to a schedule.
+Second reason is because it uses the same syntax as the well know cron daemon to define tasks.

 ### Overview